EricssonResearch/calvin-base/calvin/examples/terrarium/README.md

 The allowed range can be changed by modifying the following lines in the Calvin script.

-    humid_range : std.SetLimits(lower=40, upper=80)
+    humid_alarm_limit : CheckLimit(lower=40, upper=80)
-    temp_range: std.SetLimits(lower=20, upper=33)
+    temp_alarm_limit : CheckLimit(lower=20, upper=33)

 and substituting whatever temperature and humidity is suitable.
 Note: Temperature is in centigrade (C).

-When a value falls outside of the given interval, the background of the SenseHat display will change to red and a tweet with the offending value will be sent (if the twitter credentials are correctly configured in the `twitter_credentials.json` file)
+When a value falls outside of the given interval, the value will be prefixed with a WARNING note on the SenseHat display.
+A tweet with the offending value will be sent (if the twitter credentials are correctly configured in the `twitter_credentials.json` file)